 If you prefer NOT to sign up, you may purchase the basic strokes lettering practice sheets here.

 No Time to Read This Now?
-Pin it for Later
+Save it for Later

 Brush Calligraphy Supplies

 Do you need to steal your kid’s Crayola markers?
 Spend a fortune at the craft store?
 The answers are no and nope.
-Inexpensive black small brush tip pens (or colored ones like I love to use) are the BEST brush calligraphy investment!
+Inexpensive black or colored small brush tip pens are the BEST brush calligraphy tool!